bionomia/bionomia/README.md

 ### Step 1:  Import Data

-See the [Apache Spark recipes](spark.md) for quickly importing into MySQL the occurrence csv from a DwC Archive downloaded from [GBIF](https://www.gbif.org).
+See the [Apache Spark recipes](spark.md) for quickly importing into MySQL the occurrence csv from a DwC Archive downloaded from [GBIF](https://www.gbif.org) or from a custom [Bionomia download](spark2.md).
 Apache Spark is used to produce the necessary source csv files for the "Parse & Populate Agents" and "Populate Taxa" steps below.

 ### Step 2: Check for Dramatic Changes in gbifIDs